Université de Sherbrooke

 It is best to indicate a complete list of courses (with replacement options) on the application form.
 Preferably, you should select your courses from one program or one faculty.
 Most faculties offer students the possibility to take one course outside their home faculty but, in such a case, students are responsible for the registration process once they are on campus.

 Acceptance to a program does not guarantee access to selected courses.
 Circumstances may require that you select new courses upon your arrival on campus.
-If you are required to take a particular course, please check this link before leaving your home country.
+If you are required to take a particular course, please check with us before leaving your home country.

 Official registration generally takes place once on campus.
-Some faculties allow pre-selection by mail within six (6) weeks of the start of class.
+Some faculties allow pre-selection a few weeks before the start of class.

-Students can participate in our intensive French as a second language programs and to our French Summer School through this exchange program (tuition free).
+Students can participate in our intensive French as a second language programs through this exchange program (tuition free).

 If you wish to take a language course, please see the placement test information.